Mayonnaisu/manga-image-translator/my_tools/docs/README.md

 	- Save.

 ### AMD
-1. Install the correct Pytorch version from  https://www.amd.com/en/resources/support-articles/release-notes/RN-AMDGPU-WINDOWS-PYTORCH-PREVIEW.html or https://github.com/ROCm/TheRock/blob/main/RELEASES.md.
+1. Install the correct PyTorch version from  https://www.amd.com/en/resources/support-articles/release-notes/RN-AMDGPU-WINDOWS-PYTORCH-PREVIEW.html or https://github.com/ROCm/TheRock/blob/main/RELEASES.md.
 Currently, the Windows support is still new and limited.
 So, PyTorch may be unstable as it's still in the preview version.
 	> **For example, for [gfx110X-all](https://github.com/ROCm/TheRock/blob/main/RELEASES.md#index-page-listing) with Python 3.12 (as of now no Python 3.10 support):**
 	> 1. Delete venv folder.
 	> 2. Right click on the empty area in MIT root folder.